'No kid has cave dived like this before'

 Video

-Ivan Karadzic is a diver with the international rescue team at Tham Luang cave in Chiang Rai province, where 12 boys have been trapped with their coach.
+Ivan Karadzic is a diver with the international rescue team in Thailand.
+He explains the difficulty of this mission.

-Ivan was stationed near a notoriously difficult stretch of cave about half-way along, and his job was to replace air tanks and help guide the teams through

 -